 The ancient science of yoga has its origins rooted in the mists of pre-history but still continues to grow and evolve today.
 It is a live, breathing, spiritual practice and art form, inspired from nature and our own human capacity for growth and compassion.
 And for this reason it is just as relevant now as it always has been.

-Hatha yoga (which is the yoga mostly practiced in the west), means sun and moon and helps to harmonize and integrate these two polar energies within ourselves to create physical, mental, emotional and spiritual balance and unity.
+Hatha yoga (which is the yoga mostly practiced in the west), helps to harmonize and integrate energies within ourselves to create physical, mental, emotional and spiritual balance and unity.

 In yogic philosophy the body is regarded as the vehicle of the soul and gateway to the inner temple of the divine.
 It recognizes the body and bodily existence as a wonderful instrument through which the expansion of awareness and freedom of energy can be realized and united.
 Yoga postures (asanas) have evolved over many centuries and apart from cultivating physical beauty (kanti) due to enhanced pranic flow (life energy) through the body, asanas help to clear the mind to restore mental and physical health, vitality and well being.